calidion/node-i18n/README.md

 const i18n = new I18n(options);

-// Use windows.localStorage as the IStorable interface const i18n = new I18n(options, windows.localStorage);
+// Use windows.localStorage as the IStorable interface on the web const i18n = new I18n(options, windows.localStorage);

 // Get Locale loaded from windows.localStorage
 i18n.getLocale();

-// Define an IStorable for your self const storage: IStorable = {
+// Define an IStorable for yourself const storage: IStorable = {
     getItem: (key: string): string => {
       return data[key];